 Mechanical Removal of Gypsy Moth Egg Masses and Larvae

 Tactics for mechanical removal of gypsy moth egg masses can be effective for individual yard trees but are not effective as a forest-wide control method.
-Methods include removal of egg masses before they hatch and removal of unnecessary yard objects where egg masses can be hidden by females, such as:
+Methods include removal of egg masses before they hatch and removal of unnecessary yard objects where egg masses can be hidden, such as:

 Egg masses should be scraped into a sealed container or bag and disposed.